1) General remarks

 24) When will the results be announced?

 All formally valid applications will be evaluated by experts from the respective field.
-The results of this evaluation are expected to be published at the end of January/beginning of February 2021.
+The results of this evaluation are expected to be published at the end of June/ beginning of July 2021.

 25) How will I be informed about the results?